Suggested Searches

 Legacy of light: Hubble

-NASA's Hubble Space Telescope, which marked its 30th anniversary in orbit in 2020, was a pioneer in the search for planets around other stars; Hubble even has been used to make some of the earliest profiles of exoplanet atmospheres.
+NASA's Hubble Space Telescope, in orbit since 1990, was a pioneer in the search for planets around other stars; Hubble has even been used to make some of the earliest profiles of exoplanet atmospheres.

 Hubble Space Telescope